backupbrew/switchbrew/IPC Marshalling.md

 | ...  |      | A-words, purpose unknown.                      |
 | ...  |      | B-words, purpose unknown.                      |

-### Buf descriptor
+### Buffer descriptor A/B

-They fucked up this one, big time.
+This packing is so unnecessarily complex.

 | Word | Bits  | Description                 |
 | ---- | ----- | --------------------------- |